Seramis/PHP_ActiveRecord/README.md

 }
 ```
 **What happened?**
-As we selected data from multiple tables, ActiveRecord was able to cache all User objects what were found. (while also parsing keywords) Now when we loop through posts and ask for User model with getById() method, object is returned from cache.
+As we selected data from multiple tables, ActiveRecord was able to cache all User objects what were found. (while also parsing `%placeholders%`) Now when we loop through posts and ask for User model with getById() method, object is returned from cache.

 It supports all kinds of joins.
 It's basic SQL.
 So if you know, that querying out something in extra will benefit performance very well, you can do that, and ActiveRecord will cache all objects.
 Can it get any better?